 Grounds and Adventure Playground 2022*

-1st June to 31st August – Enjoy the walks, playground, Old Kitchen Café, Victorian Kitchen (times TBC) & Exhibition (times TBC)
+1st June to 31st August – Enjoy the Walks, Adventure Playground, Old Kitchen Café, Victorian Kitchen & Exhibition (times TBC)

 30th April, 1, 2 May

 1st to 31st August

 Tours at 12noon, 1pm, 2pm, 3pm